If you’re fired or unfairly dismissed

-If the process to fire you hasn’t been handled properly or the reason you’ve been fired isn’t valid, you can claim a personal grievance against your employer.
+If the process to fire you has not been handled properly or the reason you’ve been fired is not valid, you can raise a personal grievance with your employer.

 The right process to fire someone

 Your boss must follow a fair process and have a good reason to fire you.

 A personal grievance is a kind of complaint an employee can bring against an employer.
 For example, you can file a personal grievance if you think you’ve been unfairly fired — known as unjustified dismissal.